mtolly/onyx/haskell/README.md

     As a special case, if you provide a single OGG file, it will not be reencoded, and will go unchanged into the MOGG file.

+  * Lipsync dry vocals audio creation for Magma

+    Two options for generating audio files to give to Magma's vocal animation generator.

+      * Sine wave dryvox: the pitches from the vocal track become simple pitch tones.
+This is used by Onyx for Magma v1 (RB2) which is picky about matching the charted vocal pitches to the dry vocal file, and can error if it thinks they do not match.

+        Currently slides are not yet supported.

+      * Clipped dryvox: an input audio file, either a mixed song file or an isolated vocal file, is clipped so audio is only present during the vocal notes.
+This is used by Onyx when exporting Magma v2 projects.